Interdisciplinary Performance and Media Artist Based in Tehran, Iran

 Performance Description:

-The work questions borders, power, and the illusion of superiority that fuels human conflict.
+collective decision-making.
+The work questions borders, power, and the illusion of superiority that fuels

 Conceptual Text: